Attic Process - How To

 https://projects.apache.org/project.html?${project}

-Identify whether the project has a DOAP file (see the
+Identify whether the project being terminated has a DOAP .rdf

 pmc change: <asfext:pmc rdf:resource="http://attic.apache.org" />